Poket-Jony/GMusicProxyGui/README.md

 GMusicProxy: https://github.com/diraimondo/gmusicproxy

 ##Bugs
-- "Get my stations" not work, because of an failure in the GMusicProxy.
+- "Get my stations" not work
-- Some titles can not be downloaded, because of an failure in the GMusicProxy.
+- Some titles can not be downloaded
-- In the first search may occur problems, because of an failure in the GMusicProxy.
+- In the first search may occur problems
-- Playlists that do not belong to me, can not be opened, because of an failure in the GMusicProxy.
+- Playlists that do not belong to me, can not be opened
-- The server feature is very experimental.
+- The server feature is very experimental

 ##Screenshot
 ![GMusicProxyGui](https://github.com/Poket-Jony/GMusicProxyGui/raw/master/gmusicproxygui_screenshot.jpg)